DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-05-02-updating-the-service-to-align-with-the-new-govuk-brand.md

       src: your-account.png
 ---

-We’ve updated the design of the Register of training providers service to reflect the new GOV.UK brand guidelines, which all government services must adopt by the end of June 2025.
+We’ve updated the design of the Register of training providers service to reflect the new GOV.UK brand guidelines, which all government services must adopt by 25 June 2025 or as soon after this date as possible.

 ## What we changed